-The University of Hawai'i is seeking the Conservation District Use Permit (CDUP) for the Thirty Meter Telescope (TMT), a "next-generation" Giant Segmented Mirror Telescope (GSMT).
+The University of Hawai'i is seeking a Conservation District Use Permit (CDUP) for the Thirty Meter Telescope (TMT), a "next-generation" Giant Segmented Mirror Telescope (GSMT) (see Exhibit pgs.
+81-99).
 The University is seeking the permit on behalf of the non-profit TMT Observatory Corporation.
 The Corporation was founded in 2003 by the California Institute of Technology, the University of California, and the Association of Canadian Universities for Research in Astronomy.
 The National Astronomical Observatory of Japan (NAOJ) joined as a Collaborating Institution in 2008; the National Astronomical Observatories of the Chinese Academy of Sciences joined as an Observer in 2009; and India joined as an Observer in June 2010.